-To change the default language, follow these steps:
+To change the default language, do the following steps:

 - 1. On the ASMI Welcome pane, specify your user ID and password, and click Log In. - 2.
 In the navigation area, expand Login Profile. - 3.
 Select Change Default Language. - 4.
 In the right pane, select the desired default language and click Save setting.